fl2ma/docs-csv-importer/readme.md

-# docs-csv-importer

-Documentation for the CSV importer, [available on Gitbooks](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/).
+# Firefly III CSV importer documentation

+This repository contains the original markdown files that make up the documentation for the Firefly III CSV importer tool

+You can find the documentation [on Gitbooks](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/).

+Pull requests for errors, grammar mistakes or other issues are more than welcome.